Yuri Mamin: Interesting Facts

 Yuri Mamin says that inherited a gift of music and leadership qualities from his mother, a talented pianist, and his grandfather "who was the life and soul of every party".
 At first, he wanted to become a pianist and study at a conservatory, but he broke his arm in a street fight and had to give up his dreams of a professional musical career.
 However, Mamin served in the military orchestra of a missile unit.
 Later he told that his experience as a military musician helped him to understand better the Soviet system and the history of his country.
 His theatrical work "One Day in the Life of a Conscript Soldier, A Musician in a Brass Band" was presented to Eldar Ryazanov as an entrance exam for Ryazanov's workshop of comedy film.
 Ryazanov liked the work and subsequently accepted Mamin.

-In his youth, when Mamin studied at the theater institute, he met the actress Lyudmila Samokhvalovah who remains his wife and lifelong creactive partner.
+In his youth, when Mamin studied at the theater institute, he met the actress Lyudmila Samokhvalova who remains his wife and lifelong creactive partner.
 He says that due to her influence he decided to switch from theater to film career.
 She also advised him to take the higher course for directors and screenwriters.